alienresident/resume/resume.md

 * [GitHub](http://www.github.com/alienresident)
 * [LinkedIn](https://www.linkedin.com/in/markareilly)

 ## Summary
-> I am a User Experience Designer with over eighteen years in interactive media.
-My career spans the breadth of digital production, from production art to web design and front-end development.
-As a User Experience Designer, my in depth understanding of the design process allows me to meet user goals while balancing aesthetics and technical constraints.
+> I am a proven design leader who has successfully managed large digital projects for high profile clients.
+I leverage my extensive background in both design and development to build comprehensive, reusable, and scalable design systems.

-### UX/UI Skills
+### Skills
-* Usability Testing, User Interviews, and Personas
+* Problem Framing, Ideation, & Design Thinking
+* Design Systems, Style Guides, & Visual Design
+* Responsive Web Design & User Interface Design
+* Interaction Design & Information Architecture
-* Sketching, Storyboarding, and Paper Prototyping
+* Sketching, Storyboarding, & Paper Prototyping
-* Wireframing, Card Sorting, and High-fidelity Prototyping
+* Wireframing, Card Sorting, & High-fidelity Prototyping
-* Design Systems, Style Guides, and Visual Design
+* Usability Testing, User Interviews, & Persona

 ### Technical Skills
-* Sketch, Photoshop, Illustrator, InVision, Principle
+* Sketch, Photoshop, Illustrator, InDesign
+* InVision, Principle, Framer, OmniGraffle
+* Final Cut Pro, Keynote, After Effects
-* Markup (HTML) and Styling (CSS)
+* Markup (HTML) & Styling (CSS)
-* HTML, CSS, Sass & Compass, Javascript & jQuery
+* Sass, Javascript & jQuery, Grunt & Gulp
 * Git & SVN, PHP, MySQL, Drupal

 ## Professional Experience

+### Freelance
+November 2017–Present

+**User Experience Designer and Consultant**

+* Helping *American Express* redesign their card expense reconciliation software
+* Consulted with *Global Law Marketing* on their user experience strategies

 ### KBS (kirshenbaum bond senecal)
-March 2015–present
+March 2015–November 2017

 **Associate Director, User Experience**
 *KBS (Kirshenbaum Bond Senecal)*
 November 2016–present

-* Leading a design discovery for the website redesign for *PODS*.
-Delivering a UX audit, competitive research, personas, journey maps, and usability testing
+* Led a design discovery to redesign the *PODS*. website that won a multi-million dollar redesign contract.
+Delivered a UX audit, competitive research, personas, journey maps, and usability testing
-* Designed a 3D cabinet configurator for *Stanley Black & Decker*.
+* Designed a 3D cabinet configurator for *Stanley Black & Decker*; We successfully launched an MVP and two feature releases.
 Created a design system, user flows, usability tests, and comprehensive prototypes
-* Built a skills matrix for the UX team to help visualize strengths as well as gaps within the team.
+* Led the UX team and built a skills matrix to help visualize our strengths and gaps.
 Established a *Sketch* and *InVision* workflow to streamline work between the UX, Design, and Development departments

 **Senior User Experience Designer**
 *Spies & Assassins | KBS (Kirshenbaum Bond Senecal)*
 March 2015–November 2016

-* Led the responsive redesign of *BMWUSA.com*.
+*  led the responsive redesign of BMWUSA.com, resulting in a 216% increase in mobile traffic surpassing desktop traffic.
 Built a modular design system, responsive grid, wireframes, user flows, and prototypes
-* Redesigned the sign up flows for the *My BMW* website.
-Created wireframes, user flows, interaction and technical documentation, and prototypes
+* Redesigned the sign-up flows for the *My BMW* website.
+Created wireframes, user flows, interaction and technical documentation, and detailed prototypes
-* Designed a learning site for digital marketers at *Hershey*.
+* Designed a learning center for digital marketing at *Hershey*.
 Conducted user and stakeholder interviews, designed content types, and wireframes

 ### New York University
 October 2008–March 2015

 **User Experience Specialist**
 *Digital Communications Group, Information Technology Services*
 August 2014–March 2015

-* Designed and developed a new responsive user interface for *Sakai*—an open source Learning Management System.
-Wrote new HTML 5 templates and a Sass based CSS framework.
-Incorporated the user experience and user interface improvements from *NYU Classes*
+* Designed and developed a new responsive user interface for *[Sakai](https://sakaiproject.org/)*—an open source Learning Management System—used by over 350 leading learning institutions.
+Integrating my user experience research and user interface improvements from *NYU Classes*
 * Redesigned and prototyped a new user interface for NYU’s *Email Direct*—a bulk email communication tool for NYU administrators

 **User Experience Designer**
 *Academic Technology Services, Information Technology Services*
 October 2011–August 2014

-* Redesigned and developed a new user interface for *NYU Classes*—their Learning Management System (LMS).
-The redesign was based on extensive usability testing and research
+* Conducted extensive usability testing and research on *NYU Classes*—a *Sakai* Learning Management System (LMS).
+Redesigned and developed the new user interface based on our research recommdations
 * Created a ‘Mobile First’ prototype for our redesign of [*MediaCommons*](http://mediacommons.futureofthebook.org/)—a digital network for professors and post-graduate students of film and media studies
+* Designed *NYU Stream* a video streaming service built on the *Kaltura* platform

 **Interactive Designer and Developer**
 *Faculty Technology Services, Information Technology Services*
 October 2008–October 2011

-* *Designed and developed [*MediaCommons*](http://mediacommons.futureofthebook.org/)—[a digital network for professors and post-graduate students](http://www.nytimes.com/2010/08/24/arts/24peer.html)—using Drupal*
-* Established a distinctive look and feel for the *MediaCommons* network and it’s project sites
+* *Designed and developed [*MediaCommons*](http://mediacommons.futureofthebook.org/)—[a digital network for professors and post-graduate students](http://www.nytimes.com/2010/08/24/arts/24peer.html)—using Drupal*.
+Established a distinctive look and feel for the *MediaCommons* network and it’s project sites
-* Designed and developed two platforms for viewing the digital collections of *NYU Libraries*.
-Allowing patrons to view both image based collections—scanned books and photographs—and stream audio and video collections
+* Designed and developed two platforms for browsing the digital collections of *NYU Libraries*.
+Allowing patrons to view both image-based collections—scanned books and photographs—and stream audio and video collections
+* Researched streaming services and wrote a report recommending the *Kaltura* platform for NYU's in-house streaming platform

 ### Columbia University
 August 2001–September 2008

 **Senior Web Designer and Developer**
-*Columbia University Digital Knowledge Ventures* (a small ‘digital agency’ within Columbia University)
+*Columbia University Digital Knowledge Ventures*
 May 2005–September 2008

 * Designed and developed educational course content and departmental websites for *Columbia University* and affiliated non-profits

 **Web Designer and Developer**
 *Columbia University Digital Knowledge Ventures*
 August 2001–May 2005

 * Worked with *Columbia University* faculty to design and develop interactive e-seminars and courses
 * Designed and developed interactive maps, audio slideshows, podcasts, and  video production and post-production for streaming video and DVD